hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/htopic.md

 A `HTopic` topic is a distributed topic corresponding to a cluster-side [List](https://docs.hazelcast.com/imdg/latest/data-structures/topic.html).

-The topic behavior can be configured on the server: see the general [List documentation](https://docs.hazelcast.com/imdg/latest/data-structures/optic.html) for complete details about topics.
+The topic behavior can be configured on the server: see the general [Documentation](https://docs.hazelcast.com/imdg/latest/data-structures/topic.html) for complete details about topics.

 ## Defining Topics